botzaifa/Coursera/IBM Professional Data Science/Machine Learning with Python/Week-2/04-Errors in Regression.md

 # Multiple Ways of Errors:

 ### 1. Mean Absolute Error (MAE):
-Absolute Value of the Errors and is easiest to understand.
+It is the mean of the absolute value of the errors.
+This is the easiest of the metrics to understand since it’s just average error.

 ### 2. Mean Squared Error (MSE):
-It focuses towards large errors, due to the squared term exponentially increasing larger errors in comparison to smaller ones
+It is the mean of the squared error.
+It’s more popular than Mean Absolute Error because the focus is geared more towards large errors.
+This is due to the squared term exponentially increasing larger errors in comparison to smaller ones.

 ### 3. Root Mean Squared Error (RMSE):
 Square root of MSE.
 It is popular since it is interpretable in the same units as the response vector or Y units, making it easy to relate its information.